-At the end of 2016, I was contacted by my friend and professional photographer Karine Aigner about a Summer photography trip she was looking to organize.
+At the end of 2016, I was contacted by my friend, mentor and professional photographer Karine Aigner about a Summer photography trip she was looking to organize.
 A few months later, it was confirmed: I would be heading to Ecuador for two weeks for a youth conservation photography workshop, led by Karine and Lucas Bustamente, both ILCP fellows, with help from Jorge, Diana and the rest of the Tropical Herping team!

 The photo story that I worked on during the trip was about the education, research and conservation of Herps in Ecuador: